 Bishop Area Chamber of Commerce Board of Directors 2019-2020

-Tammy Mandrell: Executive Director Bishop Mule Days Celebration – Tammy was born and raised in Toledo, Ohio attending the University of Toledo earning a Bachelor’s of Education in 1986.
+Tammy Mandrell: Individual Member – Tammy was born and raised in Toledo, Ohio attending the University of Toledo earning a Bachelor’s of Education in 1986.
 After relocating from Ohio to California, Tammy earned her Master of Arts at University of California Santa Barbara in 1994.
 Prior to moving to Bishop in September 2013, Tammy spent twenty-five years as an educator in Santa Barbara County.
 She spent more than twelve years as a volunteer in Barns & Stalls for Bishop Mule Days.
 Many spring vacations were spent in the fields of the Eastern Sierra Tri-County Fairgrounds preparing for Mule Days and it was during this time she set the goal to one day move to Bishop.
-Recognizing Tammy’s long term commitment and excellent work ethic, the Mule Days Executive Board approached her in 2013 to become the Executive Director and her dream of moving to Bishop became reality.
-Tammy is honored to serve on the Chamber Board in the best community in this great nation, Bishop.
+She followed her passion and served as the organization’s Executive Director from 2013 to 2019.
+Tammy says she is honored to serve on the Bishop Chamber Board in the best community in this great nation.

 Joseph Cabral, Best Western Bishop Lodge & Comfort Inn – Joseph’s career in hospitality began in 2007.
 He has served as a General Manager and Director of Operations for various hotels.
 He is a Certified Hotel Administrator, and since 2011, has served as a Board Director for the Ventura County Coast Lodging Association.
 Joseph currently serves as a Board Member for the Oxnard Convention and Visitors Bureau.
 He looks forward to continuing work with the Bishop Chamber Board to encourage the growth and development of tourism and travel to Bishop.